eclipse-hono/hono/site/content/component/device-registry.md

 * Request Headers:
   * (required) `Content-Type`: `application/json` (no other type supported)
 * Request Body (encoded as a JSON object):
+  * (required) `auth-id`: The identity that the device will use for authentication.
+  * (required) `type`: The type of the credentials to add.
   * (required) `device-id`: The ID of the device to add the credentials for.
-  * (required) `type`: The type of the credentials to add.
-  * (required) `auth-id`: The identity that the device will use for authentication.
   * (required) `secrets`: The secrets of the credentials to add.
 This is a JSON array and must contain at least one element.
 The content of each element is defined in the [Credentials API]({{< relref "api/Credentials-API.md" >}}).
 * Status Codes:
   * 201 (Created): Credentials have been added successfully under the resource indicated by `Location` header.
-  * 400 (Bad Request): Credentials have not been added because the request was malformed, e .g. the payload did not contain required values (the body may contain hints regarding the problem).
+  * 400 (Bad Request): The credentials have not been updated because the request was malformed, e .g. because the payload did not contain required values.
+The response body may contain hints regarding the cause of the problem.
-  * 409 (Conflict): Credentials of the given type for the given *auth-id* already exist for the device.
+  * 409 (Conflict): Credentials of the given type for the given *auth-id* already exist for the tenant.
 The request has not been processed.
 * Response Headers:
-  * `Location`: the URI the newly created resource can be accessed at.
+  * `Location`: The URI under which the newly created resource can be accessed.

 **Example**

-The following command adds credentials for device `4720` using type `hashed-password` and auth-id `sensor20`:
+The following command adds some `hashed-password` credentials for device `4720` using authentication identifier `sensor20`:

-    $ curl -i -X POST -H 'Content-Type: application/json' \
+    $ curl -i -X POST -H 'Content-Type: application/json' --data-binary \
-    > --data-binary '{"device-id": "4720", "type": "hashed-password", "auth-id": "sensor20", "secrets": [{"hash-function" : "sha-512", \
-    > "salt": "aG9ubw==", "pwd-hash": "C9/T62m1tT4ZxxqyIiyN9fvoEqmL0qnM4/+M+GHHDzr0QzzkAUdGYyJBfxRSe4upDzb6TSC4k5cpZG17p4QCvA=="}]}' \
+    > '{"device-id": "4720", "type": "hashed-password", "auth-id": "sensor20", "secrets": [{"hash-function" : "sha-512", "salt": "aG9ubw==", "pwd-hash": "C9/T62m1tT4ZxxqyIiyN9fvoEqmL0qnM4/+M+GHHDzr0QzzkAUdGYyJBfxRSe4upDzb6TSC4k5cpZG17p4QCvA=="}]}' \
     > http://localhost:28080/credentials/DEFAULT_TENANT

 The response will look like this: